litestar-org/litestar/docs/usage/14-testing.md

 ## Create a Test Request

-Another helper is `create_test_request`, which creates an instance of `starlite.request.Request`.
+Another helper is `create_test_request`, which creates an instance of `starlite.connection.Request`.
 The use case for this helper is when you need to test logic that expects to receive a request object.

 For example, lets say we wanted to unit test a _guard_ function in isolation, to which end we'll reuse the examples